A Max-relevance-min-divergence Criterion for Data Discretization with Applications on Naive Bayes

 \subsection{Proposed MRmD data discretization}

-Based on the proposed maximal-relevance-minimal-divergence criterion, a MRmD discretization method is proposed to discretize data, which simultaneously maximizes the discriminant information and the generalization ability of the discretized data.
-The block diagram of the proposed MRmD discretization scheme is shown in Fig.~\ref{frame}.
-For each continuous attribute, the proposed method iteratively determines the cut points for discretization by maximizing the proposed MRmD criterion, where the Max-Relevance criterion is achieved by maximizing the mutual information between the discretized attribute and the classification variable, and the Min-Divergence criterion is achieved by minimizing the distribution discrepancy between the training data and validation data.
-Then, these two criteria are combined to form the Maximal-Relevance-Minimal-Divergence criterion, to derive an optimal set of cut-points to discretize the continuous attribute.
+An MRmD discretization method is proposed to discretize {the attributes one at a time}, with the block diagram shown in Fig.~\ref{frame}.
+For each continuous attribute, the proposed method iteratively determines the cut points for discretization by maximizing the MRmD criterion, where the Max-Relevance criterion is achieved by maximizing the mutual information between the discretized attribute and the classification variable, and the Min-Divergence criterion is achieved by minimizing the distribution discrepancy between training data and validation data.
+The two criteria are combined as the MRmD criterion, to derive an optimal set of cut points to discretize the attributes.

-Following the design in MDLP \cite{xun2021novel,fayyad1993multi} and many others \cite{kurgan2004caim,tsai2008discretization,cano2016laim}, a top-down hierarchically split paradigm is designed to derive the optimal solution.
-More specifically, for each attribute $\bm{x}_j$, we initialize its discretization scheme $\mathcal{D}_j^*$ as an empty set,

-In this case, the whole dynamic range is initially treated as one interval, and hence $I({A}_j;C) = 0$ and $D_{JS}(P^{t}_j||P^{v}_j) = 0$.
-The set of potential cut points is initialized as,